UltanPDoherty/UltanPDoherty.github.io/_pages/software.md

 The cell population descriptions must take the form of a table with an entry for each cell population - protein marker (variable) pair.
 These entries must be either +1, -1, or 0, corresponding to a positive (high), negative (low), or undefined protein marker expression level.

+It is implemented as an open-source package in the R programming language and available to install from GitHub using the code below.

 ```r
 remotes::install_github("UltanPDoherty/gateTree")
 ```